amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

 Thank you for your comments!

-We begin with brief responses to the most significant concerns, followed by an (optional) appendix addressing individual questions point by point.
+We begin with brief responses to the most significant concerns, followed by an (optional) appendix addressing individual questions point-by-point.

                                 -------------

      - How do we determine what a "correct" lens is?
-Can we make this process a bit more automatic and objective?
+Can we make this process more automatic and objective?

-We agree we did not go into enough detail on this, and we can add more in a final version.
+We agree we did not go into enough detail on this; we will add more in a final version.

-We do not have an automated way to measure the correctness of our lenses (beyond checking that each synthesized lens does indeed transform the given examples correctly).
-In this respect, our work is similar to other published synthesis-from-examples research, such as Gulwani's work on FlashFill and related projects.
+We do not have an automated way to measure the correctness of our lenses (beyond validating synthesized lenses conform to their specifications).
+In this respect, our work is similar to other published synthesis-from-examples research, like FlashFill and related projects.

-To assess the behavior of our tool on our benchmarks, we did what programmers usually do:
+To validate our tool synthesized the intended lenses, we did what programmers usually do:

 1. We manually inspected the code.

-    This was a nontrivial task, as generated lenses can be quite large, but it was easier than it might initially sound.
-Some of the lenses' structure should follow from the structure of the regular expressions describing source and target formats; this is relatively easy to validate.
+    This was a nontrivial task, as generated lenses can be quite large, but it was easier than it might sound.
+Some of the lenses' structure should follow the structure of their regular expression types; this is relatively easy to validate.
 The more difficult part was checking the interactions of complex combinators like swaps, disconnects, and merges.
-Still these bits typically spanned only a few dozen lines of code, making our task easier.
+However, these bits typically spanned only a few dozen lines of code.
 Certainly, checking the code is easier than creating it de novo.

 2. We ran a set of tests to validate the more complex lenses.
-These tests confirmed the output of creates and puts were as we expected them to be.
+These tested that the synthesized lenses performed creates and puts as we expected them to.

-BCP: Were these unit tests?

 After manually validating that SS found the desired lenses, we validated the lenses synthesized in other modes by comparing those lenses to the ground